digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   - ../my-package/.daml/dist/my-package-${UNIQUE_BUILD_ID}.dar

 Then, before invoking ``daml build --all``, increment the ``UNIQUE_BUILD_ID`` environment variable.
-This will ensure that the DAR files produced by the build are unique and can be uploaded to the participant without conflict.
+This ensures that the build produces unique DAR files that can be uploaded to the participant without conflict.

 Working with the Daml Sandbox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~